mooz/percol/README.md

      / .___/\___/_/   \___/\____/_/
     /_/

-percol adds flavor of interactive selection to the traditional pipe concept on UNIX
+percol adds flavor of interactive selection to the traditional pipe concept on UNIX.

 - [What's this](#whats-this)
   - [Features](#features)